CW3E/MET-tools/README.md

 to transform the unstructured MPAS mesh to a generic lat-lon grid.
 This executable has been containerized for portability and can be built from the
 [definition file](https://github.com/CW3E/MET-tools/blob/main/settings/template_archive/build_examples/convert_mpas.def)
 included in the repository.
-The workflow scripts call `convert_mpas` from the Singularity image and wraps containerized commands.
+The workflow scripts call `convert_mpas` from the containerized executable and wraps containerized commands with site-specific bindings.
 Following the conventions of the latest MPAS releases, static information can be sourced from a separate stream from the dynamic fields in MPAS outputs.
 The root directory of static files `${MSH_ROOT}` can be specified in the site configuration, where it is templated such that if
 ```
 IN_MSH_STRM = 'TRUE'
 ```